msloma/InfoOfUsedScm/README.md

 - Retrieve SCM information for a specific asset code
 - Add new SCM information for assets

 The service stores information about which SCM system (Git, SVN, Mercurial, etc.) is used by each asset, along with the repository URL.
+It uses Redis for distributed caching and session management, making it scalable in a Kubernetes environment.

 ## Technologies

 - Java 21
 - Spring Boot 3.4.0
+- Spring Data Redis
+- Spring Session
 - Maven
 - Docker
+- Kubernetes

 ## Getting Started